AngleProtocol/angle-docs/governance/veANGLE/lock-details.md

 It's only at the end of the lock time that it becomes possible to recover the locked ANGLE tokens.

-During lock time, user can also increase their veANGLE balance by locking up ANGLE, extending the lock end date, or both.
+During lock time, users can also increase their veANGLE balance by locking up ANGLE, extending the lock end date, or both.

 **Example:** 12 ANGLE locked for 2 years and 8 months (with 30d/month) would give: